 Annually, the Allocation Model is reviewed by the District Council of Administrative Services (DCAS) and Cabinet.
-Modifications and/or revisions to the Allocation Model may be recommended for Board consideration as deemed appropriate for the maintenance of the model's equity and integrity.
+As necessary, modifications and/or revisions to the Allocation Model, when appropriate, are recommended to the Board for consideration as deemed appropriate for the maintenance of the model's equity and integrity.